 - Lutelandet Offshore (Sogn og Fjordane)

-The costs related to disposal of facilities are uncertain and vary from field to field.
+The costs related to shutdown and disposal of facilities are relatively small compared to the costs related to exploration, development and operations and the revenue from the field.
+Costs related to decommissioning are uncertain and vary from field to field.
 The largest cost elements in disposal projects are related to permanent plugging of wells and removal of the offshore facilities.

-Cooperation between licensees, the service and supply industry, the authorities and affected interest groups is crucial for cost-effective disposal activities in the future.
-Innovation, technology development, experience and knowledge sharing are all important factors that can contribute to promoting cost-effective solutions.
+Cooperation between licensees, the service and supply industry, the authorities and affected interest groups is crucial for cost-effective disposal activities in the future, and in turn contributes to reducing costs.